survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 T> PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument) including `minify`.
 You can enable these through the `purifyOptions` field when instantiating the plugin.

+T> Given PurifyCSS might not pick all of the classes you are using, you can use `purifyOptions.whitelist` array to define selectors which it should leave in the result no matter what.

 W> Using PurifyCSS will lose CSS sourcemaps even if you have enabled them through loader specific configuration!
 This has to do with the way it works internally.

 ## Conclusion

+Using PurifyCSS can lead to a significant decrease in file size.
+It is particularly useful with static sites that rely on a heavy CSS framework.
+The more dynamic a site or an application becomes, the harder it becomes to analyze reliably.

 The styling portion of our demo is in a good shape.
 We can make it better by including CSS linting to the project.
 We'll do that next.